Top 5 Occupational Therapy Models To Know

 - Performance is the skilled action that results from volition and habituation.

-The intention of MOHO is to be a living reflection of the dynamics at play in someone’s life.
+The intention of the MOHO is to be a living reflection of the dynamics at play in someone’s life.
 As such, this is a great way for therapists to keep up with the constant shifts in perception and needs of their patients.

 Person-Environment-Occupation-Performance Model (PEOP Model)